tititg34/homebridge-homeassistant/README.md

 * **Scenes** - exposed as an on/off switch
 * **Sensors** - carbon dioxide (CO2), humidity, light, temperature sensors
 * **Switches** - on/off

+### Alarm Control Panel Support

+Home Assistant does not currently support "Night" arming.
+For now, selecting "Night" within HomeKit apps will set the system to "Home".

 ### Binary Sensor Support